 On August 1, 2009 we adopted authoritative guidance for the determination of the useful lives of intangible assets.
-This guidance amends the factors that should be considered in developing renewal or extension assumptions used to
+This guidance amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful lives of recognized intangible assets.
+Our adoption of this guidance had no impact on our financial position, results of operations or cash flows.

 On August 1, 2009 we adopted authoritative guidance for the accounting and reporting of noncontrolling interests in consolidated entities and for the deconsolidation of those entities.
-As a result of our adoption of this guidance, we retrospectively reclassified the balances for the noncontrolling interest in SBS to stockholders' equity for all periods presented.
-These balances were not significant.
-The expense that we recorded for the noncontrolling interest in SBS's income was not significant compared with our consolidated financial results for any period presented and we have therefore included it in interest and other income, net in our statements of operations.
+As a result of our adoption of this guidance, we retrospectively reclassified the balances for the noncontrolling interests in SBS to stockholders' equity for all